Skip to main content

 vim.opt.rtp:prepend(lazypath)

-telescope.nvim is the single plugin I couldn’t live without.
-Fuzzy file search, live grep, buffer switching, LSP symbol search — all behind <leader>f bindings.
-It’s faster than any GUI file explorer.
+The one plugin I couldn’t live without.
+Fuzzy file search, live grep, buffer switching — all behind <leader>f.
+Faster than any GUI file explorer I’ve used.

 Syntax highlighting that actually understands your code’s AST.
-No more regex-based highlighting that breaks on edge cases.
-Treesitter knows the difference between a function name and a variable, and colors them accordingly.
+Knows the difference between a function name and a variable.
+No more regex-based highlighting breaking on edge cases.

-Tokyo Night.
 Obviously.
-The color palette is balanced enough for 10-hour sessions without eye strain, and the contrast ratio is perfect for my matte display.
+Balanced enough for 10-hour sessions, contrast ratio perfect for my matte display.

 Why Not VS Code?

-VS Code is a great editor.
+VS Code is great.
 But it’s built for the mouse.
-Every action involves clicking, dragging, or navigating menus.
-In Neovim, I can:
+In Neovim:

 • Delete a word: dw